himi98/SOEN-6841/Learning Journals/Learning Journal_Jan28-Feb03_40234325.md

 o Risk Management: Identifying risks associated with potential disruptions to online transactions, user experience issues during the upgrade, and data migration challenges.

 **Peer Interactions:**

 - I interacted with my project teammates in the last class and we exchanged introductions to get to know each other better.

 - Also, we had an online project group meeting to start working on the project.
 By interacting with my project peers, we brainstormed and managed to come up with a strategy to start with the project.

 **Challenges Faced:**

 - The concepts were quite straightforward to read and understand.

 - An initial challenge related to a clear understanding of the project topic and objective.
-I cleared it by reaching out to Professor Joumana in person in last class.
+I cleared it by reaching out to Professor Joumana in person in the last class.

 **Personal development activities:**

 - I participated in one of the CAPS workshops on "Consulting in Management" addressed by panels from leading consulting companies like Accenture, and Deloitte.
 By attending the workshop, I gained an insight on how Software Engineers can use their technical knowledge and prepare themselves to enter into the world of Management Consulting.

 **Goals for the Next Week:**